gcgloven/WebScraping-python/README.md

-# WebScraping-python Export to Excel
+# WebScraping-python Export to json,csv,xml

 This runs on ubuntu platform